garrard12/TCP-Server-/README.md

 # Simple Multi-threaded HTTP Server

-This is a simple multi-threaded HTTP server implemented in C. The server can handle multiple concurrent connections and serves different types of requests.
+This is a cheap and dirty multi-threaded HTTP server implemented in C. The server can handle multiple concurrent connections and serves different types of requests.

 ## Features